troy/wind-controller-synth-quick-start/README.md

 # Zeeon

 Here's a [demo video](https://www.youtube.com/watch?v=9x0XyIVIDQM) showing how to use [Zeeon](http://www.beepstreet.com/ios/zeeon), an iOS analog modeling synth.
-Basically, use Zeeon's MIDI Learn to bind CC#2 or CC#11 to Filter Cutoff.
-As the video shows, the Filter Cutoff knob will turn in realtime as your breath intensity changes.
+Basically, open the Tools menu and choose MIDI Learn.
+Click the Zeeon knob to be controlled (such as Filter Cutoff), then generate the MIDI message which should control it (such as by blowing).
+In that example, breath intensity (CC#2 or CC#11) would control Filter Cutoff.
+As the video shows, the Filter Cutoff knob will turn in realtime as breath intensity changes.

 # VCV Rack (free)